List of Supergirl characters: Querl Dox / Brainiac 5

-Querl Dox/Brainiac 5 (portrayed by Jesse Rath; main: seasons 4–6; recurring: season 3) is a Coluan hero from the 31st century who arrives in National City to help Supergirl battle Reign.
+Querl Dox/Brainiac 5 (Jesse Rath; main: seasons 4–6; recurring: season 3) is a Coluan hero from the 31st century who arrives in National City to help Supergirl battle Reign.
 Rath was promoted to series regular for season four.

 In season five, Brainiac 5 helped to investigate Leviathan.
-Following the Crisis, Brainiac 5 encountered different doppelgangers of himself including a dead eyepatch-wearing Brainiac 5, an evil Brainiac 5 who bottled his Earth during the Crisis, a ponytail-sporting Brainiac 5 (all three were also portrayed by Jesse Rath), and a female Brainiac 5 (voiced by Meaghan Rath) who is the director of her DEO.
-The evil Brainiac 5 plans to open the bittle, with the help of the witches, and release his world in Al's Bar, not caring that this would destroy Earth-Prime.
-Brainy Prime removes his three personality inhibitors, assuming his true Couluan colors and powers.
+Following the Crisis, Brainiac 5 encountered different doppelgangers of himself including a dead eyepatch-wearing Brainiac 5, an evil Brainiac 5 who bottled his Earth during the Crisis, a ponytail-sporting Brainiac 5 (all three also portrayed by Jesse Rath), and a female Brainiac 5 (voiced by Meaghan Rath) who is the director of her DEO.
+The evil Brainiac 5 plans to open the bottle with the help of the witches and release his world in Al's Bar, not caring that this would destroy Earth-Prime.
+Brainy Prime removes his three personality inhibitors, assuming his true Coluan colors and powers.
 He promises the anguished Brainiac 5 that he will search for a safe way to open it someday.
 The three Kryptonian witches agree and join the evil Brainiac in his bottled world.
-The two remaining Brainiac 5 doppelgangers choose to give up their corporal forms and exist inside the Big Brain, the “Coluan knowledge aggregate.”
+The two remaining Brainiac 5 doppelgangers choose to give up their corporal forms and exist inside the Big Brain, the "Coluan knowledge aggregate."
 Before she leaves, the female Brainy warns Brainy Prime that he must give up everything and everyone and appear to work with Lex Luthor to stop the threat of Leviathan.
 After breaking up with Nia, Brainiac 5 visits Lex Luthor about Leviathan.
-He does state of a possible doppelganger sighting as he is shown a picture of Winn Schott.
 He frees the alternate Winn and brings him to Lex.
 Outside of Winn, Alex finds out about Brainy working with Lex to uncover Leviathan and what his female counterpart said.
-When Alex resigns, Brainy becomes the new Director of the DEO His work with Lex also strained his relationship with Dreamer.
+When Alex resigns, Brainy becomes the new Director of the DEO.
+His work with Lex also strained his relationship with Dreamer.
 During the fight against Leviathan, Brainiac 5 enters their ship.
 Guided by the female Brainiac 5, he activates the code that disables Leviathan as he bottles up Rama Khan, Tezumak, and Sela.
 Owing to being weakened by the ship's defenses, Brainiac 5 has the bottle taken from him by Lex Luthor as Dreamer heads off to find Brainiac 5.

 In season six, Brainiac 5 is saved by Dreamer and explains to her why he had to push her away.
 It took Martian nanites to help Brainiac 5 recover.
-Near the end of the season, Brainiac 5 is expected to return to his time and merge with the Big Brain.
-He was unable to go through with it due to his love for Nia.
+Near the end of the season, Brainiac 5 intended to return to his time and merge with the Big Brain, but was unable to go through with it due to his love for Nia.